Downloading and Installing sc2kfix

 Gameplay Mod Settings (In Development)

-Mod settings are being moved to a separate menu that is in development.
+Mod settings are being moved to a separate menu that is in development as part of the Release 11 development cycle.
 Check back later.

 Native Code Mods (In Development)